wultra/powerauth-webflow/docs/Configuring-Next-Step-Definitions.md

 - `INIT` - operation initialization, executed automatically when operation is started
 - `USER_ID_ASSIGN` - resolution of user identity without requiring the user to sign in
 - `USERNAME_PASSWORD_AUTH` - user signs in using form based authentication by supplying username and password credentials
-- `LOGIN_2FA` - two factor login with either mobile token or SMS and password
+- `LOGIN_SCA` - two factor login with either mobile token or SMS and password
 - `POWERAUTH_TOKEN` - user authorizes the operation using PowerAuth mobile token
 - `SMS_KEY` - user authorizes the operation using SMS message with OTP
 - `CONSENT` - OAuth 2.0 consent form with options to approve by the user